-I love this toddler felt Christmas tree craft and your tot will love it to.
-The possibilities are endless as to what you can do with this tree and gives your kiddo the opportunity to decorate and redecorate to their heart’s content!
+I love this DIY felt Christmas tree for toddlers and your tot will love it to.
+The crafting possibilities are endless as to what you can do with this tree and gives your kiddo the opportunity to decorate and redecorate to their heart’s content!

 For Christmas last year, we couldn’t bear to put up a regular Christmas tree with the baby walking – filled with anxiety by the potential for disaster.
 I was searching for how to give a toddler a Christmas tree in our small home because I thought it was important she have a tree to admire for Christmas #2 and stumbled on the idea of a felt Christmas tree.
 It was brilliant and I knew instantly that I needed to make one.